robot5000-design/ms4-mc-vinyl/README.md

 ### **4. Testing**

-__Final testing of links, responsiveness and Live Website test cases can be found in the [final testing document here](./documentation/testing.md).__
+__Final manual and automated testing of links, responsiveness and Live Website test cases can be found in the [final testing document here](./documentation/testing.md).__

 ---